UstadMobile/RESPECT-Requirements/README.md

 # RESPECT Requirements

-RESPECT (_Resilient Edtech Standard Platform for Educational Courseware and Technologies_) is a set of technical requirements to ensure edtech apps perform well in low and middle income country (LMIC) scenarios such as:
+RESPECT (_Resilient Edtech Standard Platform for Educational Courseware and Technologies_) is a set of technical requirements to ensure edtech apps perform well in scenarios common in low and middle income countries (LMIC) such as:

 * __When Internet access is limited:__ teachers and students need to be able use edtech apps without interruption, even when connectivity is slow, unreliable, or intermittent.
 * __When Internet access is relatively expensive:__ teachers and parents want apps to reduce download data usage to avoid having to spend more on mobile credit.
 * __When teachers and students want to use multiple apps__: they don't want to have to re-enter profile and class details.
 Different apps can handle different subjects (e.g. math, science, language) or use cases (eg homework submission).
 Users want be able to use a single account, and each app should automatically receive the required profile information (name, role, class enrollments, etc) when the user grants permission.

-Common challenges:
-* __Limited connectivity__: users often have data download limits.
-Connections may be slow or unreliable, especially in rural areas.
-Some users may have only occassional or no access to connectivity.
-Users typically have to pay more when they download more.
-* __Device capacity__: phones have less memory and slower processors on average than higher income markets.
-* __Fewer opportunities to recharge__: users in areas without reliable grid power might not be able to charge their phone as regularly.
+* __When phones have limited capacity__: teachers and students need apps that are small enough, light enough, and fast enough to fit on their phone and load quickly
+* __When students and teachers want to view progress__: they should be able to see progress information from multiple apps in one place.
+It should be possible an education organisation to decide where personal data is stored.

 Teachers/students/education institutions using apps that meet the RESPECT requirements can:
 * Use one account to access any RESPECT compliant app